 Secretary within 60 calendar days of receipt of such notice.
 The request must include an explanation of why the recipient believes that the finding of a violation or recoupable amount identified in the notice of recoupment should be reconsidered.
 To facilitate the Secretary's review of a recipient's request for reconsideration, the request should identify all supporting reasons for the request.
-Within 60 calendar days of receipt of the recipient's request for reconsideration, the recipient of the recipient's request for reconsideration of the Secretary's decision to affirm, withdraw, or modify the notice of recoupment.
+Within 60 calendar days of receipt of the recipient's request for reconsideration, the recipient will be notified of the Secretary's decision to affirm, withdraw, or modify the notice of recoupment.
 Such notification will include an explanation of the decision, including responses to the recipient's supporting reasons and consideration of additional information provided.